salcode/fe-raptor-button/README.md

 There is an action directly before the button is displayed.
 We can use this to add our own content before the button.

+This code uses Bootstrap Markup to create a dismissable alert before the button.

 The following code can be added to your theme's `functions.php`, a custom plugin, or a file in the `mu-plugins` directory.

 ```